DanielBMarkham/Info-Ops/manuscript/chapter18.md

 That's a feature of being human, not a bug.
 Humans are able to exist as a sentient species on this planet because of the way our brains work.
 We take vague, fuzzy, incomplete data  --- and construct a narrative and a universe around it.
 Get bitten by a clown when you're a kid and you avoid clowns for the rest of your life.
 That may be a horrible stereotype to have, and clowns don't deserve it, but it prevents you from having future clown bites.
 Our ability to imagine narratives and stereotypes, creating these imaginary castles out of thin air?
 It's a survival skill.
 We do it all the time subconsciously.

 Goals breaking down into smaller goals makes a kind of sense.
-After all, it's similar to what we've been talking about with our pyramids (Which are really much nicer than those other pyramids.)
-Something bad happens with tasks, though.
+After all, it's similar to what we've been talking about with our pyramids (Our pyramids are really much nicer than those other pyramids those other guys talk about.)
+Something bad happens once we start in with the tasks, though.

 ![It all looked so good at the top of the pyramid](images/goal-task-tree.jpg)